 The same process is done for discovering the right price to charge for any homemade baked goods.
 You have to consider the competition, your costs, and your labor.
 Whatever you’re selling, don’t undersell so you can make a profit.

-How many is a dozen cupcakes?
+How many are a dozen cupcakes?

 A dozen cupcakes are 12 cupcakes and are the most common cupcakes sought after by bakers, whether in a bakeshop or a home baker.